rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

    * <a href="#Conda">Conda</a> is the command-line tool that combines functionality of pip and virtualenv
    * <a href="#MiniConda">Miniconda</a> is a lightweight distribution of conda
-   * Anaconda contains a curated collection of over 720 "common" packages for scientific python users.
+   * Anaconda contains a curated collection of <a target="_blank" href="https://docs.continuum.io/anaconda/pkgs.html">
+   over 720 "common" packages</a> for scientific python users.
 It goes on top of miniconda.
    <br /><br />

 Differences among them: